Unstable minimal surfaces in symmetric spaces of non-compact type

+One can make a natural choice of real othonormal basis for $V$ by choosing an ordering of the fibers of $q$, and doing so gives a representation $\chi:\pi_1(C)\to\R^m$ and a $\chi$-equivariant harmonic function $\tilde{f}$ from $\tilde{C}$ to $\mathbb{R}^m$ whose image is similarly contained in a hyperplane.
+The group $\Gamma$ acts as a reflection group on this hyperplane, and when we act on $\tilde{C}$ by a lift of a Deck transformation of $C$, say $\gamma\in \Gamma$, $\tilde{f}$ transforms according to the action of $\gamma$ on the hyperplane.

-Define the equivariant area of $\tilde{f}$ to be the integral of its area form over a fundamental domain of the action of $\pi_1(C)$ on $\tilde{C}$.
-Note that this is $\mathrm{deg}(\tau)$ times the area of the section $f$ of $M_\phi$.
+We now assume that $\tilde{f}$ is minimal.
+Define the equivariant area of $\tilde{f}$ to be the integral of its area form over a fundamental domain of the action of $\pi_1(C)$ on $\tilde{C}$ divided by $\textrm{deg}(\tau)$.
+Note that this is the area of the section $f$ of $M_\phi$.
 Since the representation $\chi$ acts by translations, a variation of the map $\tilde{f}$ that preserves $\chi$-equivariance is the same thing as a $\chi$-invariant map from $\tilde{C}$ to $\R^m$.
 Of course, this is the same thing as a map from $C$ to $\R^m$.
-The stability operator for the equivariant area is
+The stability form for the equivariant area is

-Call a variation $X$ $\tau$-equivariant if it is the pullback of a section of $F^0_\R$ on $S$.
-Define the $(\tau,\chi)$ equivariant index of $\tilde{f}$ to be the index of the stability operator restricted to $\tau$-equivariant variations.
+Call a variation $X$ $\tau$-invariant if it is the pullback of a section of $F^0_\R$ on $S$.
+Define the $(\tau,\chi)$-invariant index of $\tilde{f}$ to be the index of the stability form restricted to $\tau$-invariant variations through $\chi$-equivariant maps.

-The log cut-off trick (Proposition \ref{prop: log cutoff}) shows that we need only consider variations to be supported on $C - \tau^{-1}(B)$.
-But a $\tau$-equivariant varation of $\tilde{f}$ supported on $C - \tau^{-1}(B)$ is the same as a variation of the section $f$, and the resulting area forms and stability operators are the same up to a factor of $\mathrm{deg}(\tau)$.
-We conclude:
+The log cutoff trick (Proposition \ref{prop: log cutoff}) shows that we need only consider variations to be supported on $C - \tau^{-1}(B)$.
+But a $\tau$-invariant variation of $\tilde{f}$ supported on $C - \tau^{-1}(B)$ is the same as a variation of the section $f$, and the resulting area forms and stability forms are the same.
+We conclude